Natural Skincare Use + Care

-We have carefully selected the finest natural ingredients to use in our handmade bath and body products.
-If you have skin sensitivities or allergies to any of the ingredients used in the manufacture of our handcrafted soaps and bath products, we recommend you use caution, and encourage you to:
+We have carefully selected the finest natural ingredients to use in our natural skincare collections.
+If you have skin sensitivities or allergies to any of the ingredients used to handcraft our products, we recommend you use caution, and encourage you to:

 - read the list of product contents prior to use;